The COSMOS trial

 - Investigator-initiated clinical dietary intervention

-- Large-scale and long-term involving 22,000 generally healthy men and women in the US
+- Large-scale and long-term involving over 21,000 generally healthy men and women in the US

 - Run by Brigham and Women’s Hospital

-The trial is a large-scale, five-year clinical dietary intervention involving 22,000 generally healthy men and women aged 60 years and older, from across the U.S. COSMOS is a randomized, double-masked, placebo-controlled dietary intervention trial, based on hard endpoints: cardiovascular morbidity and mortality.
+The trial is a large-scale, five-year clinical dietary intervention involving over 21,000 generally healthy men and women aged 60 years and older, from across the U.S. COSMOS is a randomized, double-masked, placebo-controlled dietary intervention trial, based on hard endpoints: cardiovascular morbidity and mortality.

-The trial investigates the impact of consuming daily 600 mg of cocoa flavanols (80 mg of (–)-epicatechin) delivered via a cocoa extract-based supplement over a four-year period.
+The trial investigated the impact of consuming daily 500 mg of cocoa flavanols, including 80 mg of the flavanol (–)-epicatechin, delivered via a cocoa extract-based supplement.